-In New York, the only person who can bring a wrongful death lawsuit is the executor of the deceased individual’s estate.
+As the top wrongful death attorneys in New York City, we’re often asked if a family can sue for wrongful death.
+New York law stipulates that the only person who can bring a wrongful death lawsuit is the executor, administrator, or personal representative of the deceased individual’s estate.
 If the decedent did not have a will, a close family member or relative needs to ask the court to be appointed the estate administrator.
 In any event, it is possible to recover damages for losses suffered by the decedent’s heirs and beneficiaries, as well as the estate.
 These damages include:

 - Past and future lost wages and benefits